arturstat/shrunk_ite/README.md

 # shrunk_ite
 Data simulation from: Shrunk versus naive individual treatment effects in series of n-of-1 trials

+## Funding
+This work was supported by the European Union’s FP7 programme [grant number 602552] for the IDEAL project.

 ## include/.

 The files required to perform the simulation are placed inside this folder.